 Here’s a full review of what exactly automatic rebalancing is.

 Additional investment advising services are always a nice-to-have because every plan holder has different financial needs and goals.
-If a plan can include financial advisors or even 401(k) robo-advisors (wealth management based on algorithms and your answers to questionnaires) at no or very low cost, then you’ll be able to make better, more informed decisions regarding your 401(k).
+If a plan can include financial advisors or even a 401(k) robo-advisor at no or very low cost, then you’ll be able to make better, more informed decisions regarding your 401(k).

-If you’re a member or administrator of a cooperative and want to set up or switch to a 401(k) that’s great for employees and employers, let your company know about Human Interest.
+If you want to set up or switch to a 401(k) that’s great for employees and employers, let your company know about Human Interest.

 Damian Davila is a Honolulu-based writer with an MBA from the University of Hawaii.
 He enjoys helping people save money and writes about retirement, taxes, debt, and more.